The changing face of global prime residential

 This leaves the Slow Burners, three cities that have had growth of less than 10%.
 For Madrid ($730 per sq ft) this has been caused by high levels of distress and supply in the residential market following the global financial crisis.
 Moscow and Dubai, with average prices of $1,250 and $730 per sq ft respectively, have been dogged by political uncertainty and lower oil prices.

-OWN PART OF PROPERTYGATE CENTER, LEKKI PHASE 1 »
+OWN PART OF PROPERTYGATE CENTRE, LEKKI PHASE 1 »